 Executive branch

-cabinet: 25 members from northern and southern Yemen, representing all of Yemen's major political parties
+cabinet: 24 members from northern and southern Yemen, with representatives from Yemen's major political parties

 elections/appointments: formerly, the president was directly elected by absolute majority popular vote in 2 rounds if needed for a 7-year term (eligible for a second term); election last held on 21 February 2012 (next election NA); note - a special election was held on 21 February 2012 to remove Ali Abdallah SALIH under the terms of a Gulf Cooperation Council-mediated deal during the political crisis of 2011; vice president appointed by the president; prime minister appointed by the president